 Since 2021 she is Associate Editor at [in]Transition: Journal of Videographic Film & Moving Image Studies.

 She has written about Ecuadorian Cinema here, here, and here.
 She has been invited to curate film programs for MUTA and Festival de Cine Radical and as guest programmer at UltraCinema Mexico.
-In 2020 she was selected for Images Research Forum at Images Film Festival.
+In 2020 she was selected for Images Research Forum and in 2021 she participated in the UnionDocs colab "Carceral Screens and the Abolitionist Imagination", led by Christopher Harris.
 She is currently working towards her Ph.D. with a thesis on experimental archival cinema.

 Cineasta, investigadora, crítica y profesora de cine, con estudios en cine en Wesleyan University (EE.UU.) y una maestría en Antropología Visual de FLACSO-Ecuador.
 Pertenece al colectivo de cine Guayaquil Analógico, con el cual organiza proyecciones y caminatas de memoria en su comunidad.
 Actualmente desarrolla su tesis doctoral en torno al cine de archivo experimental.